kristiandupont/schemalint/src/rules/README.md

 ### require-primary-key

-Identity tables that do not have a primary key defined.
+Identify tables that do not have a primary key defined.
 Tables can be ignored by passing the `ignorePattern` rule argument.

 ```js
   rules: {